-The culinary masterminds of the world gathered in Bilbao, Spain, to award the best 50 restaurants and 3 Peruvian joints made it into the list.
+The culinary masterminds of the world gather year-to-year to award the top 50 eateries, and three Peruvian restaurants made it into the list in 2018 and 2019.

-Peru is not left behind.
-Almost achieving the top 5, Central restaurant in Lima occupied the 6th place.
-Earlier this year, the Peruvian chef Virgilio Martínez, owner of this restaurant, received the 2017 Chef’s Choice Award, placing himself at the top of the world of gastronomy.
+Almost achieving the top 5 in both 2018 & 2019, Central restaurant in Lima occupied the 6th place.
+Back in 2017, the Peruvian chef and owner of the restaurant, Virgilio Martínez, received the Chef’s Choice Award, placing himself at the top of the world of gastronomy.

-This restaurant was followed in the 7th place by Maido, also from Lima, which offers a gastronomical fusion between Peruvian and Nikkei cuisine that will leave you enchanted with every flavor, from start to finish.
+Maido, the creation of chef Mitsuharu Tsumura and located in Miraflores, offers a fusion between Peruvian and Nikkei cuisine that will leave you enchanted with every flavor, from start to finish.
 Maido was named the top restaurant in Latin America in 2019.

 *This article has been updated from the original version published on June 28, 2018.